 It is strongly advised that Applicants deliver their Application in a secure manner and that legal representatives accompany the delivery of the Application Form.
-Upon receipt of the application the Commission's 2.3 GHz licensing representative will issue a "proof of acceptance" receipt that will serve as a record of the date and time of delivery of the application.

-7.2.2 Application deposit
+7.1.2 Application Deposit

-By 17.00 hours (NT) on February 7th, 2014 Applicants must have transferred the IBD so that it is received as cleared funds in the designated account; see Section 6.6.5.
+By 17.00 hours (NT) on November17, 2014 Applicants must have transferred the IBD so that it is received as cleared funds in the designated account; see Section 6.6.5.
 This forms part of the pre-qualification criteria.